wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 # 61. Matter is Consciousness Itself

->The world you perceive is made of consciousness; what you call ‘matter’ is consciousness itself.
+>The world you perceive is made of consciousness; what you call “matter” is consciousness itself.
 You are the space (*akash*) in which it moves, the time in which it lasts, the love that gives it life.

 **Questioner:**&ensp;I was lucky to have holy company all my life.
 Is it enough for self-realisation?